pgorman/dangerjaunt/dangerjaunt.md

 The referee checks for wandering monsters every real hour of play time.
 The odds depend on the movement rate/encumbrance of the party.
-The referee adds an additional wandering monster check at 1 or 2 in 6 when the characters do something that might attract monsters, like noisily bash down a door or roast a kobold.
+The referee adds an additional wandering monster check at 1 or 2 in 6 when the characters do something that might attract monsters, like batter a door or roast a kobold.

 Armor            | AC | Movement Rate | Wandering Monster Odds
 ----------------:|:--:|:-------------:|:----------------------: